Searching for the axion-like particle at the EIC: Introduction

 In this work, we will consider the case that the ALP $a$ predominantly couples to photons, so that the branching ratio ${\rm BR}(a\to \gamma\gamma)=1$ and the effective Lagrangian can be parameterized as, \beq \mathcal{L}_{\rm eff}=\frac{1}{2}\left(\partial_\mu a\right)^2-\frac{1}{2}m_a^2a^2-g_{a\gamma\gamma}aF_{\mu\nu}\widetilde{F}^{\mu\nu}, \eeq where $a$ is the ALP with mass $m_a$ and $(\widetilde{F}_{\mu\nu}) ~F_{\mu\nu}$ is the (dual) field strength tensor of the photon.
-The coupling strength $g_{a\gamma\gamma}$ has be seriously constrained by the electron/proton beam-dump experiments~\cite{NA64:2020qwq,Dobrich:2015jyk}, $e^+e^-\to \gamma$+invisible~\cite{Dolan:2017osp}, inclusive $e^+e^-\to \gamma\gamma$~\cite{OPAL:2002vhf}, a photon-beam experiment~\cite{Aloni:2019ruo} and $e^+e^-\to \gamma a (\to \gamma\gamma)$ at the Bell II~\cite{Belle-II:2020jti} with mass range from MeV to 10 GeV.
-Above the 10 GeV, the parameter space can be probed by the light-by-light scattering in heavy-ion collisions~\cite{ATLAS:2017fur,CMS:2018erd}, $e^+e^-\to \gamma a (\to \gamma\gamma)$ at the LEP~\cite{Jaeckel:2015jla}, the measurements at the Large Hadron Collider (LHC)~\cite{ATLAS:2014jdv,ATLAS:2015rsn,Baldenegro:2018hng,Ren:2021prq,Wang:2021uyb,Florez:2021zoo} and future lepton colliders~\cite{Inan:2020aal,Inan:2020kif,Zhang:2021sio,Steinberg:2021wbs}.
+The coupling strength $g_{a\gamma\gamma}$ has be seriously constrained by the electron/proton beam-dump experiments~\cite{NA64:2020qwq,Dobrich:2015jyk}, $e^+e^-\to \gamma$+invisible~\cite{Dolan:2017osp}, inclusive $e^+e^-\to \gamma\gamma$~\cite{OPAL:2002vhf}, a photon-beam experiment~\cite{Aloni:2019ruo} and $e^+e^-\to \gamma a (\to \gamma\gamma)$ at the Belle II~\cite{Belle-II:2020jti} with mass range from MeV to 10 GeV.
+Above the 10 GeV, the parameter space can be probed by the Light-by-Light scattering in heavy-ion collisions at the Large Hadron Collider (LHC) energy~\cite{ATLAS:2017fur,CMS:2018erd}, $e^+e^-\to \gamma a (\to \gamma\gamma)$ at the LEP~\cite{Jaeckel:2015jla}, the measurements at the LHC~\cite{ATLAS:2014jdv,ATLAS:2015rsn,Baldenegro:2018hng,Ren:2021prq,Wang:2021uyb,Florez:2021zoo} and future lepton colliders~\cite{Inan:2020aal,Inan:2020kif,Zhang:2021sio,Steinberg:2021wbs}.
 However, the bound from GeV to tens of GeV is less limited by the current experiments compared to the MeV (or smaller) mass range.
-Such light ALP is very attractive for the community due to it could be a natural product from a new global symmetry breaking if it is a PNGB.
-In this paper, we propose to search the ALP through the photon fusion production at the upcoming Electron-Ion Collider (EIC) (see Fig.~\ref{FIG:ep2ejaa}), which could be complementary to the measurements at the LHC, heavy-ion and lepton colliders for probing the ALP in this mass range.
+Such light ALP is very attractive for the community because it could be a natural product from a new global symmetry breaking if it is a PNGB.
+In this paper, we propose to search the ALP through the photon fusion production at the upcoming Electron-Ion Collider (EIC) (see Fig.~\ref{FIG:ep2ejaa})~\footnote{The elastic scattering of two photons could also be used to search the ALP, but the signature is different from our scenario~\cite{Davoudiasl:2021mjy}.}, which could be complementary to the measurements at the LHC, heavy-ion collisions at the LHC energy and lepton colliders for probing the ALP in this mass range.